ncsurobotics/srv/README.md

 Seawolf Router for Video (SRV)
 ==============================

+INSTALLATION:
+Make sure you are on the daemonSrv branch.

+Go into the srv/srv-py directory and run:

+    $ sudo pip install -e .

+To test srv python import:

+    $ python
+    >>> import srv

 The SRV library is a replacement for SVR ~~written entirely in python.~~ The goal was to simplify the code used for Seawolf's video streaming.